Bioconductor/bioconductor.org/content/developers/how-to/git/resolve-conflicts.md

 	    On branch master
 	    Your branch is ahead of 'origin/master' by 1 commit.
-          (use "git push" to publish your local commits) You have unmerged paths.
+          (use "git push" to publish your local commits) You have un-merged paths.
 	      (fix conflicts and run "git commit")
 	      (use "git merge --abort" to abort the merge)

-	    Unmerged paths:
+	    Un-merged paths:
 	      (use "git add <file>..." to mark resolution)

           both modified:   DESCRIPTION